Working during maternity and parental leave

 If you don’t want to lose your maternity pay, be careful when working for your current employer.
 You can only contract with them for other work.
 For example, an accountant will be able to take on a contract for “administrative work” but may not do accountancy work again, even if it is part-time.
 Although the work itself is not prohibited by law, its performance conflicts with entitlement to maternity pay.

-If you were running a business before you started your maternity leave and paid for your health insurance, you cannot continue your business personally.
+If you were running a business and paying for your sickness insurance before you started your maternity leave, you cannot continue your business personally.
 The only possible solution is to find an employee.
-However, if the business was only a sideline to employment, maternity leave will not affect this and so you can continue it without any restrictions.
+However, if the business was only incidental to your employment, the maternity leave will not affect this and so you can continue it without any restrictions.

 Maternity leave should allow mothers to rest and recover after giving birth.
 But sometimes there is no time to spare and, for example, a financial situation, a promising career or an agreement with a dad who wants to stay at home with the baby will make a new mother return to work.
 We have discussed in detail how to earn extra maternity pay and what you can do to avoid losing your entitlement to maternity pay in our separate article.